kal997/radius-accounting-server/README.md

 ## Known Limitations (v1)

-- File-based logging only (no remote logging, but can be extended using logging interface)
 - Limited RADIUS attributes extracted
 - Basic error recovery (no retry logic)
 - Test covarage < 80% (currently 55.2%)